kubedb/cli/docs/tutorials/elasticsearch/README.md

         storage: 50Mi
 ```
 Here,
-- `spec.topology.` specifies how many pods we want as dedicated `master`, `client` and `data` nodes also prefix for their StatefulSet name
+- `spec.topology.` point to the number of pods we want as dedicated `master`, `client` and `data` nodes and also specify prefix for their StatefulSet name

 Now Elasticsearch database has started with 4 pods under 3 different StatefulSets.